-Take it from a college professor––plagiarism is shockingly easy to notice.
-Papers that don’t answer the assignment, or that only cite books not assigned in class.
+Take it from a professor––plagiarism is shockingly easy to notice.
+Essays that don’t answer the assignment, or that only cite books not assigned in class.
 Papers with five-syllable words in one paragraph and typos in the next, or that switch voices halfway through.
 Papers that include complicated ideas not mentioned in class––or that leave out core concepts from lecture.
 These all set off a professor’s plagiarism detector.
 And then there’s actual plagiarism detection software.
 In short, there’s a good chance you’ll get caught.

 Most colleges have a no plagiarism policy.
 That means if your professor finds out you plagiarized, you could get an automatic zero on the assignment, or even in the class.
 You could get suspended from school or even expelled.

 It’s not worth it to game the system.
-Just write your paper.

-Papers make up a big part of your grade in some classes––in most of mine, for example, papers accounted for 30% or more of the final grade.
+Essays make up a big part of your grade in some classes––in most of mine, for example, papers accounted for 30% or more of the final grade.
 That means you should spend a significant amount of time on those papers.

 What does that mean?
 You need to master time management for college papers.

 It’s not always easy to figure out how much time you need to write a paper.
 It’s different for every student, and sometimes different for every paper.
-Some students can write a perfect paper in just a few hours, while others require double that time or more.
+Some students can craft a perfect essay in just a few hours, while others require double that time or more.
 Starting early is one of the best ways to manage your time.
 That way the deadline won’t sneak up on you.

 Consider using a tool like the Shovel app to manage your time.
 Shovel lets you schedule blocks of time in advance, so you’ll never run out.
 You can budget time for research and outlining, writing drafts, and revising the paper.
 And Shovel can also track your time, so you’ll know how long it takes to write a paper.
-The next time you tackle a paper, you’ll have an even better idea how much time you need.
+The next time you tackle an essay, you’ll have an even better idea how much time you need.
 And if you start tracking now, you’ll benefit for your next four years of writing papers––because you’re going to write a lot in college.